oit-ipbl/portal/setup/Pyenv.md

                 break
     cap.release()
     ```
-    - If it works normally, the webcam will start and the shape of the hand will be recognized as shown below.
+    - If it works normally, the webcam will start, and the shape of the hand will be recognized as shown below.
       <image src="../image/hands.png" width="25%" height="25%">

 ## Setup Potable Python3 Environment